thedynamiclinker/sudocode/dev/the-alephs/richard-elliot-friedman/Friedman - 16 - The Kingdom of Israel.md

 ## Clips

+### There is more humor in the Old Testament than in the New Testament
+start = 37:58
+end = 38:54

 ### The Still Small Voice - The line that there are more sermons on than any other line in the bible is a clear mistranslation - The voice inside you - Real translation: The sound of sheer silence
 start = 52:50
 end = 54:56